katerinaC/brain_dynamics/README.md

 for number of components in dim. reduction and TR in mean lifetime of states (default 2 for both).

-Also, if running for different datasets, check the number of brain areas.
+Also, if running for different data sets, check the number of brain areas.
 Ideally, the number of brain areas and the brain areas themselves should correspond.